 Mo Demers Actor and Director for a number of theatre companies around the state.
 She currently is the primary Adjudication website Administrator.
 Mo also serves on the NHTA Training sub-committee and the Rules sub-committee.
 Mo lives in Epsom with her husband.

 Lowell Williams is a New England actor, producer, and playwright.
-He is a two-time winner of NHTA’s Best Original Play award, and holds AACT awards for acting, and a Best Production with KISTheater for an original play in 2001.
+He is a two-time winner of NHTA’s Best Original Play award, and holds AACT awards for acting, and a Best Production with KISTheater and M&M Productions for original plays in the NHCTA Drama Festival.
 Lowell holds an MFA from Goddard College and is a member of the Dramatists Guild of America.

 Lyn Osborne Winter [Weathervane Theatre, Managing Director] began working with the Theatre in 1990, bringing career experience in journalism, print and graphic production skills as well as business management experience to year round financial and operations responsibilities.
 With Weathervane Theatre she has been directing marketing and working with fundraising initiatives.